tanfonto/ng-component-strategy/README.md

 }
 ```

-ensure [the service that implements it](./common-strategy.ts) consumes whatever component-level dependencies it may need and by scoping it to component level providers section (see how [strategyProvider](./strategy-provider.ts) is used by the [standardizedComponent](./standardized-component.ts)) and inject it into the actual component.
+ensure [the service that implements it](./common-strategy.ts) consumes whatever component-level dependencies it may need by scoping it to component level providers section (see how [strategyProvider](./strategy-provider.ts) is used by the [standardizedComponent](./standardized-component.ts)) and inject it into the actual component.

 What do I gain: